Source: Pennsylvania Gazette

 Three years later, Franklin created and published the first known political cartoon in an American newspaper.
 It was the image of a snake cut into eight sections, representing the colonies and coastline.
 Written under the snake were words of warning: “Join, or Die.“

 This was not a reference to independence, but a plea for unity in defending the colonies during the French and Indian War.
-There was a superstition that if a snake was cut into pieces, it could come back to life, if you joined the sections together before sunset.
+Superstition told: if a snake was cut into pieces it could come back to life if you joined the sections together before sunset.

 So, from then on, Franklin’s snake “wriggled” its way into American culture as an early symbol of a national identity.

 Ten years later in 1765, it was again time for American colonies to unite against the despised Stamp Act.
 The British needed to get more control of the colonies and get more money from them to pay off French and Indian War debts.
 In a speech Colonel Isaac referred to the colonist “sons of liberty.”